drnobakht/curve-secp256k1/README.md

 # curve-secp256k1
-Mysterious Number of Bitcoin Cryptography
+Mysterious Numbers of Bitcoin Cryptography

 If you know about Elliptic curves and cryptography , this project will be mysterious for you: